 HTML <article> Tag

-The <article> tag has been added to HTML5.
+The <article> tag is one of the HTML5 elements.
 It is used to define an independent, self-contained content.
 An article should have its own meaning and be easily differentiated from the rest of the web page content.

 The <article> element can include: